ToolJet/ToolJet/docs/versioned_docs/version-1.x.x/intro.md

 - **Connect to data sources:** Connect to your existing data sources such as PostgreSQL, MySQL, Firestore, Stripe, Google Sheets, API endpoints, etc.
 - **Build queries:** ToolJet comes with query builders for all supported data sources.
 ToolJet also supports the use of custom JavaScript code to transform the query results.
-- **Customise widgets:** Widgets are the UI components that can be edited using ToolJet's visual app builder ( Eg: tables, charts, forms, etc ).
+- **Customize widgets:** Widgets are the UI components that can be edited using ToolJet's visual app builder ( Eg: tables, charts, forms, etc ).
 Widgets have events such as `on click`, `on row selected`, `on page changed`, etc. Every UI widget has a dark version.

 ToolJet binds together the data sources, queries and widgets to convert business logic into custom applications.
 ## Getting Started